1) Q. Can you help me or put up instructions on how to build a model like yours?

 A. At one point the materials I used were readily available.
 Sadly, the HO scale wheels that are used for the upstop/guide wheels are no longer produced, anywhere.
 Without these, it is very difficult to make a working model like mine.
 The truth is, it's pretty complicated.
+I've been doing this now as a hobby for over 30 years.
+What is simple for me can be taxing and frustrating for a beginner.
 And it can be expensive.
 When I did have the tutorials up, I got inundated with questions to the point where all I was doing was answering questions and trying to help people locate supplies.
 I simply no longer have all the time to devote to helping people with questions or in finding supplies.
+If you want to build a working model, I'd recommend checking out various sets put out by Coaster Dynamix. (link is on the link page).

 A. My earliest coasters were not working models at all.
 For my birthday one year as a child, my late Grandmother built a non-working, small paper roller coaster that she intended to put on my birthday cake.
 So I guess actually, we can blame her!
 She didn't use it, but she did give it to me.
 I was intrigued.
 I built a similar paper model soon after at school.
 My classmates were intrigued and I was hooked.